ryssbowh/craft-themes/README.md

 - Define regions in your themes
 - Assign blocks to the themes regions
 - Define your own blocks
-- Cache your blocks
 - Define your own view modes for each entry types/category groups/global sets/tag groups/volumes/users layouts
 - Choose how your fields and assets are displayed on the front end depending on their view modes and options
 - Define your own fields and assets displayers
 - Use a templating cascading system that allows bespoke rendering
-- eager load fields automatically
+- Eager load fields automatically
+- Use several caching layers for faster rendering

 What it doesn't allow you to do :
 - Change the backend look and feel